"make MUSIC only if it's the next best thing after silence."

 Over the years Biro has collaborated with contemporary dance choreographers, film makers, gallery artists as well as writing for and producing numerous recording projects.
 He has released over 12 albums as a solo artist or with his current bands Mysteries of the Revolution (jazz / groove / psychedelic) and Echo Engine (ambient / electronica / improv) with whom he performs regularly.

-Film and TV credits include work for the BBC, feature documentaries for French national TV, a number of award-winning shorts (Cannes, Strasbourg, London) and, most recently, the score for Rwandan director Kivu Ruhorahoza’s surreal film ‘Things of the Aimless Wanderer’ (official selection at Sundance, Rotterdam, Sydney and London Film Africa festivals 2015).
+Film and TV credits include work for the BBC, Channel 4, feature documentaries for French national TV, a number of award-winning shorts (Cannes, Strasbourg, London) and, most recently, the score for Rwandan director Kivu Ruhorahoza’s surreal film ‘Things of the Aimless Wanderer’ (official selection at Sundance, Rotterdam, Sydney and London Film Africa festivals 2015).
 He has also written many scores for contemporary dance performances and theatre productions.